Values, attitudes & working principles in the digital world

 Responsibility

-Responsibility is the duty to act correctly in relation to the defined role or what has been agreed/assumed.
+Responsibility is the duty to act correctly in relation to the defined role or what has

 Attitudes